sneakers-the-rat/infrastructure/index.markdown

 # The State of Things

-## The Costs of being Deinfrastructured
+## The Costs of Deficient Infrastructure

 {% include_relative _sections/1_0_costs.md %}